SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 ---------------------------

 You use ``enum`` to create an enumeration.
-Like classes and all other types, enumerations can have methods associated with them.
+Like classes and all other named types, enumerations can have methods associated with them.

 .. testcode::